azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 ## Terraform VM on the Azure Marketplace

 > It is assumed that you are now working with Terraform locally on your machine rather than in Cloud Shell and that you are using the service principal to authenticate.
-This section on Terraform VM and MSI is for information only - there is no need to instantiate the offering.
+This section on Terraform VM and MSI is for information only - there is no need to run the offering.

 If you are only working within one subscription then an easy production alternative to using service principals is to use the new Terraform VM offering on the marketplace.